ZakariaICT/BallTickets/Portfolio.md

 #### What do i need to do?

-~~- I need to use Javascript for making my frontend.
+- ~~I need to use Javascript for making my frontend.
 In JS i will use the framework React.
 I did research about React and explained why i will use React.
 You can find the research in this document [Research](https://github.com/ZakariaICT/CryptoTracker/blob/main/Research.md).~~
-~~- I need to use back-end techniques.
+- ~~I need to use back-end techniques.
 For the backend I am using JAVA and within JAVA a framework called Springboot.
 For the explanation you can go to [Research](https://github.com/ZakariaICT/CryptoTracker/blob/main/Research.md).
 I also need to implement ORM techniques.
 ORM means converting data between a language and a database in my case.
 I will use MSSQL as my database.
 Because JAVA is an OOP language i can easily implement ORM in my code.
 Actually i already did implement this.
 I am creating Tables Automatically via my code.   ~~
 - Also i need to use asynchronous communication in my application.
 This means that a user provides imformation and after this gets information back.
 - I will get feedback from other people on my website to create the best user experience as possible.
-~~- Implement CRUD in my application.~~
+- ~~Implement CRUD in my application.~~
 - Use Websockets.

 #### What have i done for this learning outcome?